ultreyaonline/standalone/HOSTING.md

 ## Self-managed VPS
 If your technical team has skills related to self-managing a VPS server such as a Digital Ocean droplet or AWS instance, then you will appreciate the automation and simplicity offered by using Laravel Forge to handle server provisioning and automated deployments; this way your server techs can simply do periodic server-software updates to keep it patched against security issues, etc.

 This is the optimal setup, as it automates the majority of the Laravel-related infrastructure with almost seamless convenience.
-The annual cost of the Forge service is not much different than the Managed-Server fees charged by Cloudways.
+The annual cost of the Forge service is not much different than the Managed-Server fees charged by many providers.

 Alternatively, if you wish to self-manage a Digital Ocean VPS without the deployment features of Forge, you might consider the preconfigured [Laravel install](https://marketplace.digitalocean.com/apps/laravel) option in the Digital Ocean marketplace.
 Remember: by using this approach you will need to MANUALLY handle all deployment of code updates yourself, as well as software patching and updates.